 Biological Diversity on Display at VCS Annual Meeting

-The M.V.
-Senior Center hosted a record high turnout Thursday night for a meeting of the All-Island Selectmen’s Association.
-Leading off the agenda was a striking presentation by VCS board member Phil Henderson on local impacts of rising sea levels.
-You can view the presentation by simply clicking the play button at right.
+Prior to the annual meeting, VCS board member Phil Henderson gave an encore of his popular Rising Seas presentation, a look at local impacts of rising sea levels.
+You can view an earlier version of the presentation by simply clicking the play button at right.
 (Special thanks to Martha's Vineyard Productions for creating the video.)

 Phil discussed a variety of issues relating to climate change and sea level rise, but the most attention grabbing element was a series of maps specifically outlining what areas of our island will be completely submerged in the future.
 So attention grabbing, in fact, that the Gazette’s coverage of the meeting includes reproductions of the maps on their website.
 Depicting areas inundated at both 1 meter (yellow) and 2 meters (red) of sea level rise, the maps paint a stark picture of valuable land and critical infrastructure lost outright in the not-too-distant future.
 What the maps do not reveal is the much broader area subject to flooding due to storm surges and the ongoing effects of coastal erosion.